swicg/activitypub-trust-and-safety/meetings/2024-11-12-taskforce-meeting.md

 Evan in chat: Block is defined as a SHOULD NOT for delivery. https://www.w3.org/TR/activitypub/#block-activity-outbox Yet some implementations do deliver Blocks.

 Communication about flag activity: should there be any way to reply to somebody who makes a report to reply - for acknowledgement, for requesting clarification, or for communicating outcomes?
 There's not good communication between moderation teams, which results in friction.
-Domains have been fediblocked due to poor communication already.
-(Chat provided these relevant links: https://w3id.org/fep/7458, https://socialhub.activitypub.rocks/t/fep-5624-per-object-reply-control-policies/2723 )
+Domains have been fediblocked due to poor communication about moderation activities already.

 Darius: [research-based recommendations from me on communication around blocks/flags](https://fediverse-governance.github.io/#8.-inter-server-admin-comms)

+Emelia: Now for the items I think should be outside of the scope of work for the taskforce initially:

-Quote posts and reply controls are very much wanted by folks in the Fediverse.
+Emelia: Quote posts and reply controls are very much wanted by folks in the Fediverse.
 There is an implementation of reply controls and a few people are trying to get a FEP started.
 There are 4 different ways of doing quote posts (misskey way, fedibird way, object links, and mastodon approach)  Each of these approaches have safety and privacy concerns about them.
 This Task Force wouldn't necessarily be defining these mechanisms but can help the groups defining these think through the T&S considerations.

+(Chat provided some additional links: https://w3id.org/fep/7458, https://socialhub.activitypub.rocks/t/fep-5624-per-object-reply-control-policies/2723 )

 Federation management.
 Since ActivityPub doesn't specify anything about instances, or say anything about Actors sharing the same instance, can we do anything about blocking instances.
 While the instance information is hidden, Evan thinks we could still consider something that extends AP.